Atlanta Motor Speedway: First years

 The first tests on the facility were run by Jack Smith on July 10, with Smith being told to sandbag the session.
 The facility officially opened to teams on July 25 for pre-race activities for the 1960 Dixie 300; however, the track saw immediate problems.
-Purcell ordered the fixing of a seven-foot flaw "between the straightaway and the pits" the same day, with no protective guardrails were installed.
+Purcell ordered the fixing of a seven-foot flaw "between the straightaway and the pits" the same day, where no protective guardrails were installed.
 Rain plagued the track on the 28th, with "a bad bump in the middle groove of the first turn" being reported by drivers.
 To run the race, track executive Alf Lester hired 17 high school football players for a week.
 The race itself did not produce any major problems in the track, with a crowd of 25,000 witnessing Edwin "Fireball" Roberts winning the inaugural race.
 The victory was disputed by numerous drivers, most notably runner-up Cotton Owens who accused NASCAR officials of a scoring error.
 Bisher later criticized the facility, stating that "[nothing] was ready, there was dirt everywhere.
 It was like a county fair in the boondocks".
 Two weeks later, another annual NASCAR-sanctioned race, the Atlanta 500, was confirmed to be run in late October.

 On the same day, an attempt to overthrow Lester by an opposing stockholder group led by T. Walker Jackson and A. E. Deermont was formed because they felt that "Lester is not doing a good job".
 Lester, who was facing his second attempt to overthrow him during his tenure, angrily stated that if he was overthrown, leadership would have to pay off an insurmountable $562,000 mortgage payment.
 A vote was scheduled for September 10, with Jackson claiming that their group had enough votes to sack Lester, unlike the first attempt.
 A lawsuit was filed on September 1 by 15 stockholders who supported Lester against five opposing stockholders who claimed that they wanted to hold a special stockholders' meeting to oust the current leadership, leading to the "endanger[ment of] the corporation's financial structure".
 A second lawsuit, filed by director I. C. Mitchell for libel, was made nine days later against Deermont and four other stockholders that claimed his reputation was damaged in a letter sent to 800 stockholders, which allegedly stated that Mitchell stole $100,000 in gate revenue.
 Although Lester was able to garner enough support by election day to retain the current administration, he decided to resign from his position, handing it to Nelson Weaver.